Tianscar/notcute/README.md

 ## Contributing
 The A3WT project currently maintained by only [me](https://github.com/Tianscar).
 Since I'm not a skilled programmer, the code may be badly written...
 So!
 Contributions welcome!
 PRs welcome!
-I'm quite glad to have you!
+If you're planning to contribute, I'm quite glad to have you!

 ## License
 [Apache-2.0](https://github.com/AnsdoShip/a3wt/blob/main/LICENSE) (c) [A3WT](https://github.com/AnsdoShip/a3wt)

-### A3WT currently uses code from the following projects:
+### A3WT currently uses some code from/depends on the following projects:
 Apache-2.0 (c) [Android Open Source Project (AOSP)](https://source.android.com/)
 Apache-2.0 (c) [Apache Harmony](https://harmony.apache.org)
 [MIT](https://github.com/koral--/android-gif-drawable/blob/dev/LICENSE) (c) [android-gif-drawable](https://github.com/koral--/android-gif-drawable)